benji011/apollo-express-graphql-ts-boilerplate/README.md

 ## Express-GraphQL-TS

-A GraphQL server written in TypeScript powered by Express
+A boilerplate GraphQL server written in TypeScript powered by (Apollo-)Express.
+Still a WIP.

+## Why TypeGraphQL?

+1. Works well with Postgres
+2. Avoid code redundancy when trying to build up schema types in SDL, data models using ORM classes & resolvers etc.
+3. TypeGraphQL aims to be the source of truth by defining the schema using classes and decorators

 ### Installing